jarun/ddgr/README.md

   d keywords            new DDG search for 'keywords' with original options
-                        should be used to search omniprompt keys and indices x                     toggle url expansion c index               copy url to clipboard (needs pyperclip) q, ^D, double Enter   exit ddgr
+                        should be used to search omniprompt keys and indices x                     toggle url expansion c index               copy url to clipboard q, ^D, double Enter   exit ddgr
   ?                     show omniprompt help
   *                     other inputs are considered as new search keywords